realize-engineering/pipebird/README.md

 We believe that verified, native product data pipelines offer a more secure and efficient way for companies to retrieve data from their vendors and partners.
 We've already started seeing major companies like [Stripe](https://stripe.com/data-pipeline) and [Customer.io](https://customer.io/data-warehouse) invest in building out native data sharing features for their customers.

-**Our goal is to make it easy for any company to offer the same powerful data sharing features in just a few of hours, increasing security and decreasing complexity for their customers.**
+**Our goal is to make it easy for any company to offer the same powerful data sharing features, increasing security and decreasing complexity for their customers.**

 ## Get started for free